robhagemans/pcbasic/README.md

     preset=pcjr

-For a full list of options, consult the text file [`info/USAGE`](https://sourceforge.net/p/pcbasic/code/ci/master/tree/info/USAGE) or run `pcbasic -h`.
+For a full list of options, run `pcbasic -h`.

 #### Basic BASIC commands ####